majstorjames/payloadcms-localized/README.md

 Copy `.env.example` and paste into new `.env` file with properly defined variables.

 ## To Do

-- Implement access control for authors
+- Implement access control for authors to only create - edit - publish for posts and recipes
 - Implement Resend for emailing
 - Implement Logo upload, Site Title, Theme color selector in global admin